 1b.
 The FAIR Club

 helped me be a better parent.
-It gave me a way to take the emotions out of consequences and adapt as my kids matured (Bob quickly figured out how to get around most methods - like 1-2-3 Magic - and level systems were usually so complex that we just couldn't maintain them).
+It gave me a way to take the emotions out of consequences and adapt as my kids matured (Bob quickly figured out how to get around most other methods - like 1-2-3 Magic - and level systems were usually so complex that we just couldn't maintain them).
 It also helped me parent kids who were at such different age levels (emotional and physical) and with significantly differing abilities.

 The concepts behind The FAIR Club work better when you are dealing with older kids (I'm speaking of emotional maturity, not chronological/ calendar age).